mahdyfo/TruthUncover/README.md

                                     |
                                  Reason 3 (100% true)

-    Reason 2 truth = 100% - (Reason 3 truth * Reason 3 effect) = 100% - (100% * 60%) = 40% -> we applied 100% - because it is oppose and we do't have support reasons/ but there can be support reasons which are not yet discovered.
+    Reason 2 truth = 100% - (Reason 3 truth * Reason 3 effect) = 100% - (100% * 60%) = 40% -> we applied 100% - because it
+    is oppose and we don't have support reasons. but there can be support reasons which are not yet discovered.
+Same applies to a claim with only support reasons.

     Reason 1 truth = 100% - (Reason 2 truth * Reason 2 effect) = 100% - (40% * 10%) = 96%

     Reason 1 is 96% true.